Offline to Online Learning for Real-Time Bandwidth Estimation: Introduction

-Consequently, we propose \Name{}, a data-driven solution for BWE that harnesses the encoded domain knowledge of prior methods to extract an expert BWE policy. \Name{} is trained to imitate an expert Unscented Kalman Filter (UKF) model strictly from offline, simulated demonstrations via behavioral cloning (BC), an IL method that reduces policy learning to supervised learning~\cite{bc-from-obs}.
-We demonstrate that \Name{}'s learned policy generalizes from static, offline experience to the real world on live, intercontinental videoconferencing calls, where \Name{} matches our expert's policy with no statistically significant movements in terms of objective QoE metrics.
-Furthermore, we show that specializing \Name{}'s control policy is possible through a small number of online data-driven parameter updates, leading to a $6\%$ increase in bandwidth estimation accuracy in comparison to our expert estimator, potentially improving user QoE in a personalized setting.
-Lastly, we show that our method is significantly more sample efficient in comparison to online training from scratch, consistently converging to high quality policies with $5$x less training samples.
+Consequently, we propose \Name{}, an IL-based solution that replaces the manual parameter tuning of heuristics with data-driven updates to streamline end-user personalization. \Name{} is trained to imitate an Unscented Kalman Filter (UKF), a hand-crafted estimator previously deployed in production on Microsoft Teams. \Name{} learns strictly from offline telemetry logs via behavioral cloning (BC), an IL method that utilizes supervised learning~\cite{bc-from-obs}. \Name{}'s hybrid design facilitates data-driven personalzation without sacrificing the domain knowledge of heuristic-based methods.
+We demonstrate that \Name{}'s learned policy generalizes from offline experience to the real world on live, intercontinental videoconferencing calls, where \Name{} matches UKF's policy with no statistically significant movements in terms of objective QoE metrics.
+Furthermore, we show that specializing \Name{}'s control policy is possible through a small number of online data-driven parameter updates, improving QoE by up to $7.8\%$ compared to our heuristic.
+Lastly, we show that our method is significantly more sample efficient compared to existing online RL methods, consistently converging to high quality policies with $80\%$ less training samples.

-In summary, our contributions are as follows: \begin{enumerate} \item We demonstrate a new method for BWE that utilizes IL to extract expert policies from purely offline data, leveraging the extensive domain expertise encoded in prior hand-crafted network heuristics. \item We rigorously evaluate \Name{} in simulated and real-world networks to study the generalization of cloned policies.
-Our analysis provides insights into achieving robustness to distribution shift, a key challenge in adapting data-driven models. \item We discuss the broader potential of learned policies to transition toward data-driven control for non-stationary networked systems.
-Finetuning shows promise for enabling flexible, end user personalization via online data-driven parameter updates. \end{enumerate}

-Overall, we position this work as advancing the integration of machine learning techniques into networking systems.
-This work does not raise any ethical issues.
+In summary, our contributions are as follows: \begin{enumerate} \item We introduce \Name{}, a novel approach to BWE that \textit{transforms} existing heuristic-based BWE algorithms into neural networks using IL, combining domain expertise with data-driven methods to enable practical end-user personalization. \item We demonstrate that \Name{} can effectively learn and generalize heuristic policies from offline telemetry logs to real-world, intercontinental videoconferencing calls, matching heuristic performance with no statistically significant deviations. \item We show that \Name{} enables efficient personalization through a small number of online data-driven updates, improving QoE by up to $7.8\%$ compared to the heuristic estimator while being significantly more sample-efficient than existing online RL methods. \end{enumerate}